 SMS Sender ID verification

-Here in Messente, for example, we take various steps to verify SMS sender IDs for different phone numbers.
-The goal is to make sure that the Sender IDs are being used lawfully and so that no-one could misuse them.
+Here at Messente, for example, we take various steps to verify SMS sender IDs for different phone numbers.
+The goal is to make sure that the Sender IDs are being used lawfully and so that no-one is able to misuse them and cause harm.
+Another goal is to ensure compliance with the ever-changing operator and country regulations affecting registered phone and mobile numbers.

-Two-way messaging with Sender IDs
+Is two-way messaging possible with Sender IDs?

 For two-way messaging to work, a numerical number is needed.
 In order to enable two-way messaging, a number needs to be registered by the partner beforehand.
 You have two options to choose from:

-• Long Number Sender ID - as covered before, it will appear on the recipient's handset as a long number (e.g. a mobile number).
-This enables two-way messaging for that number.
-The sender can reply directly back from their mobile number, and the reply is forwarded over the API or e-mail.
+• Long Number Sender ID – as covered before, it will appear on the recipient's handset as a long number (e.g. a mobile number).
+This seamlessly enables two-way messaging for that number.
+The sender can reply directly from their mobile number, and the reply is forwarded over the API or e-mail.

 Picture showing an example of a long number sender ID